(For a list of positive elements see The Sense of a Short Story)

 23. Faux jollity.
 Particularly faux jollity centred around pubs, and particularly around pubs in Ireland.
 Industrially extruded quantities of guff about distant histories in small town life.
 Standing jokes that should have been left where they toppled.
 Weird spastic prose as if the task of writing the story had been given by a writer with a good idea to the former class dunce, now barman.
 I think humour only ever exists in something that sets out to be serious.
 Anything that sets out to be humorous is doomed.

-24. Ankles.
-Particularly ankles in Asia.
-But I don't want to be overly negative and turn critique into a blood sport, because there have been many charming, fascinating and amusing entries from the sub-continent as well as from Africa and other (to me) strange places.
-As a matter of fact, I’m not at all sure that Ankles in Asia, though it sounds worryingly now like a rare disease, is not in fact a virtue.
+24. Ankles in Asia.
+I've changed my mind on this one.
+As a matter of fact, I’m not at all sure that Ankles in Asia, though it now sounds worryingly like a rare disease, is not in fact a virtue.
 Let a thousand professors dream of butterfly kisses with a thousand feisty young neighbour girls.
-And please do try us again with wonderful tales of African village life and politics.

 25. Clumsiness.
 Proliferation of unnecessary commas.
 Awkward mis-edited clauses, unintentional rhymes, pedestrian, dull prose, infantile expressions, over formality ("Mr Smith had a reputation as bit of a disciplinarian.
 Miss Elma Furblong often thought that, while thinking about what to get to ease the hunger pangs in her tummy.")
 Stuffiness generally.
 Let's save a few more categories and add here out-of-date literary sensibilities and pretensions, the aphoristic, portentous, pompous, didactic and polemical.
 If I think of any more I'll most likely add them into this catch-all category.